hoomaancodes/Calculator/README.md

 ## Features

--Addition
+1. Addition
--Subtraction
+2. Subtraction
--Multiplication
+3. Multiplication
--Division
+4. Division
--Clear button to reset the calculator
+5. Clear button to reset the calculator
--Error handling for division by zero
+6. Error handling for division by zero

 ## Technologies Used